tiation/DiceRollerSimulator/README.md

 ## 🚀 Overview

-Dice of Middle-earth is a Lord of the Rings inspired iOS dice rolling application built with SwiftUI.
+Dice Of Middle-Earth is a Lord of the Rings inspired iOS dice rolling application built with SwiftUI.
 Designed for D&D players and Dungeon Masters, it offers an immersive fantasy experience with comprehensive dice rolling capabilities, customizable configurations, and accessible design.

 ### ✨ Key Features